renaissance-publishing/renaissance/content/chapters/25-common-hazards.md

 ### Suffocating

-Most creatures need to breath; being unable to breath can be rapidly fatal.
+Most creatures need to breathe; being unable to breathe can be rapidly fatal.

-Whenever a character cannot breath—whether because they are diving underwater, holding their breath, choking on food, being choked or for some other reason—use the following rules:
+Whenever a character cannot breathe—whether because they are diving underwater, holding their breath, choking on food, being choked or for some other reason—use the following rules:

 - The character suffers no penalties for DUR÷10 turns; then
 - they are *severely impaired* as their air runs out.
 They must make an *Endure Physical Hardship* test, and can remain active for 1 turn per 10 points of MoS; they suffer a -30 penalty during this time.
 Then,
-- they *loose consciousness.*  If they still cannot breath DUR÷10 turns later, they die.
+- they *loose consciousness.*  If they still cannot breathe DUR÷10 turns later, they die.

 A character can prepare for asphyxiation—like someone who is about to hold their breath, dive underwater or enter a room with no air—by taking a several deep breaths; this is a Quick Action, and doubles the amount of time you have before you must make an *Endure Physical Hardship* test.

 Normally, a character who is voluntarily holding their breath will start to breath again if they pass out.
-In children, this is a good thing; a character who was holding their breath in a room filled with poisonous gas may find this less beneficial.
+In children, this is a good thing; a character who was holding their breath in a room filled with poisonous gas may find this to be less beneficial.

 ### Exhaustion and Deprivation